Why Next.js Is Great for SEO

 Common Next.js SEO Mistakes

-- Ignoring Core Web Vitals — Monitor and optimize regularly
+generateMetadataso titles and descriptions are locale- and data-aware - Ignoring Core Web Vitals — Monitor INP, LCP, and CLS regularly

-- No structured data — Missing rich snippet opportunities
+- No structured data — Missing rich snippet and AI Overview opportunities

-- Slow third-party scripts — Audit and remove unnecessary scripts
+- Slow third-party scripts — Audit and delay non-critical scripts with

 The Bottom Line